 Derivatives are recognised initially at fair value at the date a derivative contract is entered into and are subsequently remeasured to their fair value at each reporting date.
 The resulting gain or loss is recognised in profit or loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in profit or loss depends on the nature of the hedge relationship.
-A derivative with a positive fair value is recognised as a financial asset whereas a derivative with a negative fair value is recognised as a financial liability.
+A derivative with a positive fair value is recognised as a financial asset whereas a derivative with a negative fair value is recognised as a financial asset whereas a derivative with a negative fair value is recognised as a financial asset whereas a derivative with a negative fair value is recognised as a financial liability.